Human rights come first and foremost

 So what do we mean when we say that the constitution is in crisis?
 The liberal thinker Ralf Dahrendorf had written that a constitution based on human rights gives and guarantees civil and social rights to the citizens.
 They are all important, because what is the use of the right to vote if you do not have access to education or a roof over your head?

-Social and civil rights make it possible for citizens to participate in democratic life.
+Social and civil rights make it possible for citizens to participate in a democratic life.
 However, the income of many European citizens, particularly the Maltese, has been frozen for a long time.
 In the meantime, digitalisation has increased productivity in many Western countries, including Malta.
 As a consequence, more and more people are finding it difficult to take advantage of the benefits of living in a democracy.
 Therefore, if we really want to maintain democracy, we need to do all we can to bring balance out these two aspects.

 We can do this by practicing empathy, which balances all that is rational with all that is emotive.
 The opposite of this is antagonism, a terrible emotion that is often incited by populists the world over.